Editors: Rad Komissar, Anna Linde

 Part 1.
 INTRODUCTION (renewed on August 11, 2019)

 For more than 50 years now, I have read a lot of information about different diets.
 Likewise, I’ve read quite a bit about different animals and what they instinctively eat in nature.
 Mistakenly, I didn’t write any of this information down, thinking it won’t be necessary down the line.
 Now, I’m having a hard time proving to others what I’ve read a long time ago.
-I absolutely didn’t expect that modern, sick scientists would request proof of everything, including even the evolution of my feces during the raw MFZC diet.
+I absolutely didn’t expect that modern, sick scientists would request proof of everything, including even the documented evolution of my feces during the raw MFZC diet.

 This article isn’t written to discuss sick scientists and experts.
 This is just information for your pleasure about some of the habits, characteristics, and the life of animals in general.
 In some cases, you can simply follow some of the habits and behaviors of animals (pictured below) to improve your health.
 Maybe in the future, I’ll edit this article if I happen to remember other details.